 When a dog gets parvovirus, they will lose their appetite.
 Dogs might even lose weight even if their belly appears to bloat.

 Another way of knowing that your dog is getting better from parvo is if they’re starting to regain a good appetite.
 This means being able to eat on his own and hold food down.
-Your veterinarian would most likely recommend a meal plan to ensure your dog is getting the nutrition they need.

 Dog Stops Pooping Bloody Feces